orix-software/orix-software.github.io/docs/developer_manual/kernel/primitives/xfseek.md

     lda   fp
     ldx   #SEEK_CUR
     BRK_TELEMON XFSEEK
+    ; A and X contains new position (0 to 15 bits)
+    ; RES (2 bytes) returns (16 to 31 bits, eg RES contains 16 to 23 bits and RES+1 contains 23 to 31 bits)
     rts

 ```

+!!! warning "XFSEEK now return position in AX and RES, it now never returns any error as EBADF or EINVAL, it returns -1 (#FFFFFFFF in AX and RES) since kernel v2025.4"

 !!! warning "XFSEEK is available since kernel v2022.2"

 !!! bug "XFSEEK have bugs for SEEK_CUR in 2022.4.1 (fixed in kernel 2023.1)"

 !!! bug "XFSEEK does not manage SEEK_END"